wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 .. versionadded:: 4.1.0

-This sets the time since the last keepalive of an agent to consider it as disconnected.
+This sets the time after which the manager considers an agent as disconnected since its last keepalive.

 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**       | 20s                                                                                                                               |